Postgraduate Certificate in Architectural History

 Course details

-The Postgraduate Certificate in Architectural History covers English architectural history from the Anglo-Saxon period to the present day.
-It will be of interest to those seeking to develop their:
+The Postgraduate Certificate in Architectural History is a one-year part-time course.
+It covers English architectural history from the Anglo-Saxon period to the present day.
+It will interest those seeking to develop their:

-Although it offers a qualification in its own right, the course is designed to enable successful students to progress to the Oxford Brookes MSc in Historic Conservation with exemption from the three taught units, subject to the admission requirements of Oxford Brookes University.
+The Certificate course offers a qualification in its own right, but is designed to enable successful students to progress to the Oxford Brookes MSc in Historic Conservation with exemption from the three taught units, subject to the admission requirements of Oxford Brookes University.

 Quick links